hundeo:

 Characteristics

-The coat color of the Nova Scotia Duck Tolling Retriever is a shade of red to orange with some white markings.
-Since the coat of the dog breed must be suitable for retrieving in the water, it is dense and water-repellent.
-Therefore, he has a so-called double coat, which is slightly wavy on top.
+The coat color of the Nova Scotia Duck Tolling Retriever is red to orange with some white markings.
+As the breed's coat must be suitable for retrieving in water, it is dense and water-repellent.
+It therefore has a so-called double coat, which is slightly wavy on the upper side.

-A Nova Scotia Duck Tolling Retriever is a smart and more powerful Working dog.
-He likes to work with his owners if he is treated well.
-Then he is a sensitive Dog who has a lot of fun playing and challenges.
-Through its Intelligence it reads the thoughts of its owners and adapts to the respective mood.
+The Nova Scotia Duck Tolling Retriever is an intelligent and capable working dog.
+He enjoys working with his owner if he is treated well.
+Then he is a sensitive dog who enjoys playing and challenges.
+Thanks to his intelligence, he reads his owner's thoughts and adapts to their mood.

-You should only adopt a Toller if you have enough time and patience have.
-The working dog is a great family dog, but should have a real job.
-Especially in the first time you should deal intensively with your Toller every day.
-Especially the hunting instinct brings some peculiarities in the education.
-Therefore, you should be consistent from the beginning.
+You should only adopt this dog if you have enough time and patience.
+Although the working dog is a great family dog, it should also have a proper job.
+You should spend a lot of time with your dog every day, especially in the early days.
+The hunting instinct in particular brings with it some special features in training.
+That's why you should be consistent right from the start.

-One characteristic of the Toller is that he is suspicious of strangers.
+A special feature of this dog is that it is suspicious of strangers.
 He is not aggressive, but avoids strangers.
-In his native Scotland, he is therefore also used as a guard dog.
-The dogs almost never bite, but loudly draw attention to strangers.
+In its native Scotland, it is therefore also used as a guard dog.
+The dogs hardly ever bite, but they do alert strangers loudly.

 Coat care: